swantan/DSP539_Assignment4_Python/README.md

 # DSP539_Assignment4_Python

 ## Aim
-To generate linguistic complexity of each sequence in a file of sequences.
+To generate linguistic complexity for a short string (sampleseq.fasta) and also each sequence in nd2.fasta.

 ## Input file
 sampleseq.fasta
+nd2.fasta

 ## Approach
 > 1. Create a Seq object that accepts a DNA sequence (a string). =DONE=